Nationally recognized early childhood expert, Ellen Booth Church spent several years as both a

 professor at the State University of New York.
 She is currently an early childhood educational

 consultant, keynote speaker, curriculum/product developer, and writer dedicated

 to enriching the lives of young children and their families.
 She is an adjunct professor of early childhood at Nova Southeastern University.

-is also a columnist for Scholastic’s Parent and Child magazine as well as the author of many books for
+is also a former columnist for Scholastic’s Parent and Child magazine as well as the author of many books for

 teachers and parents.
 In the world of Children’s Television, Ellen has